kod88vn/ng-smart-grid/README.md

 ```

 ## Known Limitations:
-* locked columns area must not be larger than view port () or all columns go aver flown
+* locked columns area must not be larger than view port or all columns go over flown
 * template is not compiled after injection.
 Compile at your own will